stooblloob/Customer-Personality-Analysis/README.md

 We predict `Age` will have little effect on `MntFruits` if it is a statistically significant predictor.

 3.
-From the graphs and test that I conducted I can conclude that married people, on averge do not spend more than other groups of different marital status.
+From the graphs and test conducted we can conclude that married people, on averge do not spend more than other groups of different marital status.

-From the Kruskal-Wallis test, I can also conclude that the distribution between the marital status group are identical.
+From the Kruskal-Wallis test, we can also conclude that the distribution between the marital status group are identical.

 4.
 Based on the scatter plot and the correlation, we can say there is a linear relationship of moderate strength between income and amount spent on fruits.